Reminiscence (EP): Background

 On January 20, 2020, Yuehua Entertainment revealed that Everglow will release their very first mini-album titled Reminiscence.

 Concept images were released between January 22–24.
 The tracklist was released on January 25, revealing four tracks: "Salute", lead single "Dun Dun", "Player" and "No Lie".

 The music video teaser for "Dun Dun" was released on January 29, and the full music video on February 3.

 Promotion

 Everglow was supposed to hold a live fan showcase on February 3 but it was canceled for the public because of coronavirus prevention concerns.
 They held the showcase without audience where they performed "Dun Dun" and "Salute".

 The group began promoting "Dun Dun" on February 6.
 They first performed the lead single on Mnet's M Countdown together with "Salute", followed by performances on KBS' Music Bank, MBC's Show!
 Music Core and SBS' Inkigayo.

 After their tour in the U.S., they returned with a final round of promotions performing "No Lie" and "Player".

 Track listing

+Credits and personnel

+Adapted from the album liner notes.